eloritzkovitz/SnapChef-Server/README.md

-# SnapChef API Server
+# SnapChef Backend Server

-The SnapChef API Server is a Node.js backend that powers the SnapChef application, providing secure REST API endpoints for user management, ingredient and recipe recognition, image uploads, and more.
+The SnapChef Backend Server is a Node.js backend that powers the SnapChef application, providing secure REST API endpoints for user management, ingredient and recipe recognition, image uploads, and more.

 ## Features